CME211/notes/lecture-06/1-intro-to-oop.md

 ### Interfaces and references

-* It is easy to accidentally let a method provide a reference to a mutable data structure within your object
+* It is easy to accidentally let a method provide a reference to a mutable data structure within your object.

-* Once you have handed out that reference someone can manipulate your internal data and perhaps get the object into an unexpected state
+* Once you have handed out that reference someone can manipulate your internal data and perhaps get the object into an unexpected state.

-* You really need to think about what you pass out of your object if you want to have strong encapsulation
+* You really need to think about what you pass out of your object if you want to have strong encapsulation.

 ### Public attributes